isaac-sim/IsaacAutomator/README.md

 #### Issue

-Currently prebuilt NGC image is not compatible with Apple Silicon (M1/M2/etc).
+Some packages in the application docker container are not compatible with ARM architecture of Apple Silicon (M1/M2/etc).

 #### Workaround

-Build the container locally (using docker desktop or standalone docker installation) with the `--platform linux/x86_64` flag like so:
+Build the ap container using Docker Desktop or standalone Docker installation with the `--platform linux/x86_64` flag like so:

 ```sh
 docker build -t auto-isaac --platform linux/x86_64 .